EFWBA Home

 Our Awards Banquet honors outstanding businesses, organizations, citizens, and – most importantly – educators and students in East Fort Worth.
 We are excited to return to the beautiful Texas Wesleyan University Martin Center.

-We are asking for your Sponsorship commitment to help us make higher education more accessible for the seven of the most ambitious and dedicated East Fort Worth high school students.
+We are asking for your Sponsorship commitment to help us make higher education more accessible for seven of the most ambitious and dedicated East Fort Worth high school students.

 Jazz It UP!